Malmö University Publications

 Malmö University, Faculty of Education and Society (LS), Department of Society, Culture and Identity (SKI).

-Ethical Dilemmas, Digitalization and Survivor Stories2022Conference paper (Refereed)
+Ethical Dilemmas, Digitalization and Survivor Stories2022Conference paper (Other academic)

 Abstract [en]